Five Ways to Spice Up Your Exercise Program

 5. Diversify Groups

-Finally, if your community serves residents with a wide variety of abilities and challenges, one big group exercise class once per day may not be meeting everyone’s needs.
-Instead, you may consider diversifying your groups to better serve some of your seniors.
+If your community serves residents with a variety of abilities, one big group exercise class may not meet everyone’s needs.
+Consider diversifying your groups to better serve all participants.

-• An Early Rise Exercise group for residents who are up and bored before breakfast is served
+• Early risers: An Early Rise Exercise group for residents who are awake and bored before breakfast.

-Group exercise is such a wonderful way to reach residents daily.
-Have you ever been bored or noticed your program getting a bit stagnant?
-I’d love to hear your own ways of keeping things exciting for you and your residents.
-Tell me in the comments the tips that worked for you so that I can add them to my own list of things to try!
+Group exercise is a fantastic way to connect with residents daily.
+Have you ever felt your program becoming stagnant?
+I’d love to hear your ideas for keeping things exciting.
+Share your tips in the comments, and I might add them to my own list!

 Related: